Lezlo-hadok/Fraowg_Studio/README.md

   - The game will allow player to save their menu preferences such as sound, graphics & key binds.
   -
 - Menu & Options Menu
   - The Game must have a Main Menu that has the options; new game, load game, save game & Exit.
-The Options menu will enable adjust sound settings, graphics & gameplay setttings.
+The Options menu will enable you to adjust sound settings, graphics & gameplay setttings.
   - Menu_OptionsMenu
 - Respawn
-  - Player will need to be reset their X, Y position on the player world.
+  - Player will need to have there X, Y positions reset on the player world.
   -
 # 4. Xavier
 - charater movement